Metal vs asphalt shingles best roofing choice Central Texas Texas

 Long-Term Value

-• Metal Roofing: While upfront costs are higher, metal roofs often deliver superior lifetime value due to longer lifespan, minimal maintenance, reduced repair costs, and potential insurance premium discounts.
+• For Round Rock, Cedar Park, and Georgetown properties in particular, Metal Roofing: While upfront costs are higher, metal roofs often deliver superior lifetime value due to longer lifespan, minimal maintenance, reduced repair costs, and potential insurance premium discounts.

-• Asphalt Shingles: Lower initial investment, but replacement or significant repairs every 15–30 years means higher cumulative costs over the same lifespan as metal roofs.
+• For homes along the I-35 corridor from Georgetown to San Marcos, Asphalt Shingles: Lower initial investment, but replacement or significant repairs every 15–30 years means higher cumulative costs over the same lifespan as metal roofs.

 Energy Efficiency: Cooling Your Texas Home